Join | Login

 Common terms:

-BCAA - Branched-chain amino acids (leucine, isoleucine, and valine)
+- BCAA - Branched-chain amino acids, including leucine, isoleucine, and valine

-BCKD - Branched-chain alpha-keto acid dehydrogenase (enzyme complex involved in breaking down BCAAs)
+- BCKD - Branched-chain alpha-keto acid dehydrogenase, the enzyme complex involved in breaking down BCAAs

 Key ideas: